4 Key Factors to Help You Secure Your SME Loan in Singapore

 On such platforms, potential borrowers, in this case, SMEs, will be listed.
 Investors will then analyse their individual profiles as well as credit scores before deciding to issue a loan to them.
 Similar to loans given by non-bank financial institutions, the eligibility criteria are also less strict compared to that of banks.
 Lenders, or the investors, profit from the interest of the loan amount.
 As such, peer-to-peer lending benefits both the lender and the SME.

 For those who intend to take up a loan using a peer-to-peer lending platform, we recommend Funding Societies.
+You may consider this if your small business seeks working capital loans and invoice financing.

 Eligibility Criteria